- Wireless charging is a nice feature

 That's shown in our testing: we ran the same 90 minute, Full HD video at full brightness from 100% charge - and the iPhone X set a record-breaking score for an Apple handset.

-Where most (including the iPhone 8 Plus) lost around 25% battery, the iPhone X managed an incredible 10% drop - that's unheard of in our tests, and given the X has more pixels to drive from the same A11 Bionic chipset, it's only the OLED technology that's the differentiator.
+Where most (including the iPhone 8 Plus) lost around 25% battery, the iPhone X managed an incredible 10% drop - that's unheard of in our tests, and given the X has more pixels to drive from the same A11 Bionic chipset on the 8 Plus, it's only the OLED technology that's the differentiator.

-The good news is that with iOS 11.2 Apple is going to enable even faster charging through the wireless pads - nothing major, but should mean you get more boost from a few minutes of being plopped down on the charger.
+The good news is that Apple has since enabled even faster charging through the wireless pads - nothing major, but should mean you get more boost from a few minutes of being plopped down on the charger.

 In terms of time to charge, the iPhone X took 2 hours and 15 minutes to charge fully from dead (with Airplane mode turned on), which is about average, although we used a larger iPad charging block for faster juicing.